Why is my bathtub rusty water

 Plumbing

-The answer to 'why is my bathtub rusty water' is that the rusty water is likely caused by iron or mineral buildup in your plumbing system.
-This can happen over time as the metal pipes and fittings corrode, releasing rust and discoloring the water.
+The answer to 'why is my bathtub rusty water' is that the rusty water is likely caused by corrosion or mineral buildup in your plumbing system.
+This can happen over time as the metal pipes and fittings in your home's plumbing degrade, especially if you have older metal pipes.
+The rust and minerals can then get flushed out when you turn on the taps, leading to that distinctive reddish-brown color in your bathtub.

 Step-by-Step Guide